SierraBowfin/big-data/README.md

 Project 3 also consists of 2 applications: batch-model-training and stream-classification

-**batch-model-training** is app for training ML model for predicting severity of accident (classification) depending on accident location, weather condition during accident, distance of accident.
-Two models were tested: *logistic regression model* and *random forest model* - with random forest achieving more accuracy (around 70%).
-Models are saved on HDFS along with additional objects that preprocess data before feeding it the model
+**batch-model-training** batch-model-training is app for training ML model for predicting severity of accident (classification) depending on accident location, weather condition during accident, distance of accident and description.
+Two models were tested - nlp logistic regression model based on description and random forest model.
+Models are saved on HDFS along with pipeline objects that preprocess data before feeding it the model

 **stream-classification** is application that loads model and preprocessing objects from HDFS and feeds published data from **accidents** Kafka stream to the model and displays the results.